dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 Another example is McDonald's vs Burger King.
 McDonald's owns the junior market (ie. kids).
 Burger King could position itself for adults and thus hang the "kiddieland" moniker on McDonald's (refer to *The Law of Opposite*).
 Maybe Burger King's tagline would be "*Grow up to the taste of a flame grilled Whopper*."

 ## 15. The Law of Candor

+> "When you admit a negative, the prospect gives you a positive."

+For example, "*The taste you hate twice a day*" (Listerine) setup the selling idea that it must kill a lot of germs (the prospect figured, if it tastes like disinfectant it must kill a lot of germs).

+Every negative statement you make about yourself is instantly accepted as truth.
+On the other hand, positive statements are looked at dubiously (at best).

+Marketing is often a search for the obvious.
+Since you can't change a mind once it's made up, your marketing efforts have to be devoted to using ideas and concepts already installed in the brain.

+Admitting a problem is something very few companies do; remember, don't be better be diffferent.

+Keep in mind two practical directions:
+1. The negative must be generally perceived as a negative; and
+2. Shift swiftly to the positive

 ## 16. The Law of Singularity